 Since it’s a USM lens, you can expect fast autofocus, especially when paired with the Dual Pixel AF.
 Moreover, because the lens is of the Canon EF series, it will fit large full-frame sensors too.

-Like is usual with prime lenses, a lesser price does not mean lower image quality.
+As is usual with prime lenses, a lower price does not mean lower image quality.
 Because prime lenses are relatively easy to make and contain more straightforward mechanics, they are sharp and produce excellent color rendition.

 This 50mm USM is a bit soft at f/1.4 but improves significantly from f/2 onwards.
 Distortion and chromatic aberrations are almost absent, and you won’t notice anything unless you only shoot brick walls.